 The NUS SGUnited Skills programme is open to Singaporean Citizen or Permanent Resident mid-career jobseekers.

-For all other programmes, please follow the application process below:
+Please follow the application process below:

 Employers who are interested in recruiting the trainees in the NUS SGUnited Skills programme are welcome to write to us at email@example.com.